Steven Kwan Player Props: Guardians vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 10th-ranked team ERA among all MLB pitching staffs (3.92).
+- The Cubs have the ninth-ranked team ERA among all league pitching staffs (3.94).

-- Cubs pitchers combine to allow the second-fewest home runs in baseball (79 total, one per game).
+- Cubs pitchers combine to surrender 79 home runs (one per game), the fewest in baseball.

-- Stroman (9-5) is looking for his 10th win when he gets the starting nod for the Cubs in his 18th start of the season.
-He has a 2.47 ERA in 102 2/3 innings pitched, with 85 strikeouts.
+- The Cubs will send Taillon (2-6) to the mound to make his 14th start of the season.
+He is 2-6 with a 6.75 ERA and 53 strikeouts through 58 2/3 innings pitched.

-- The right-hander's most recent time out was on Sunday against the St. Louis Cardinals, when he tossed 3 1/3 innings, surrendering three earned runs while giving up eight hits.
+- His last appearance was on Wednesday against the Philadelphia Phillies, when the right-hander threw five innings, surrendering five earned runs while allowing seven hits.

+- In 13 games this season, the 31-year-old has amassed an ERA of 6.75, with 8.1 strikeouts per nine innings.
+Opponents are hitting .300 against him.

 © 2023 Data Skrive.
 All rights reserved.